-The Scheme may also take exposure to stock lending up to 20% of net assets and not more than 5% of the net assets of the Scheme shall be deployed in scrip lending to any single counter-party
+The Scheme may also take exposure to stock lending up to 20% of net assets of the Scheme and not more than 5% of the net assets of the Scheme shall be deployed in stock/securities lending to any single counter-party/intermediary.
 The Scheme can take covered-call positions for stock derivatives, as permitted by SEBI.
+The Scheme may engage in short selling and securities lending.

-The Scheme may invest in repos of corporate bonds up to 10% of its total assets, subject to applicable SEBI regulations.
+The Scheme shall invest in repos of corporate bonds up to 10% of its total assets, subject to applicable SEBI regulations.